eed3si9n/eed3si9n.com/original/dependency-resolution-semantics.md

 Before we get into the dependency resolution semantics of Coursier, a quick note about how to pronounce the stuff.
 It's kind of like [KO-ugh-si-eh][pronounce].

-Cool thing about Coursier is that there's a [version reconciliation][coursier1] page in the documentation that talks about the dependency resolution semantics called.
+Cool thing about Coursier is that there's a [version reconciliation][coursier1] page in the documentation that talks about the dependency resolution semantics.

 > - Take the intersection of the input intervals.
 If it's empty (the intervals don't overlap), there's a conflict.
 If there are no input intervals, assume the intersection is `(,)` (interval matching all versions).
 > - Then look at specific versions: